sachi254/ABC_Restaurant/README.md

 4. **Front-End Setup:**
    - Open the `restaurant_angular` folder in VS Code.
-   - Run the following command to serve the application:
-     ```bash
-     ng serve
-     ```
    - If you encounter the error `"Try installing with 'npm install'"`, run the command:
      ```bash
      npm install
      ```
    - If another error appears like `"To address all issues, run: 'npm audit fix'"`, run:
      ```bash
      npm audit fix
      ```

 5. **Serve the Front End:**
    - Run the following command to serve the application: